kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 ## Why does the `kubectl get` command return my APIRule in version `v2`?

 APIRule `v2` is now the default version displayed by kubectl.
-This means that no matter in which version APIRule was actually created in the cluster, kubectl converts the APIRule's displayed textual format to the latest stable version `v2`.
+This means that no matter in which version the APIRule was actually created in the cluster, kubectl converts the APIRule's displayed textual format to the latest stable version `v2`.
 It does not modify the resource in the cluster.

 ## Why are my APIRules `v1beta1` in the `Warning` state?
 When a resource is in the `Warning` state, it signifies that user action is required.
 All APIRules `v1beta1` are set to this state to indicate that you must migrate these resources to version `v2`.